DJDarkViper/CoreDB/README.md

 ```
 // Initialize a new Context (established connection)
-define(DATASTORE_PATH, "./");
-$context = new CoreContext(DATASTORE_PATH."example"); // looks for and establishes a connection to "./example.sqlite", if it does not exist, one will be created
+$context = new CoreContext("stores/example"); // looks for and establishes a connection to "/stores/example.sqlite", if it does not exist, one will be created

 // Create a new User
 $user1 = new Users(&$context);